Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/9 - Eloquent and Query Builder/README.md

 Skill Description
 ----------
-The Eloquent ORM included with Laravel provides a beautiful, simple ActiveRecord implementation for working with your database.
-Each database table has a corresponding "Model" which is used to interact with that table.
-Models allow you to query for data in your tables, as well as insert new records into the table.
+The Fellow will be comfortable using Eloquent to work with their Laravel database, including querying for data and inserting new records into datatables.

 Outputs